 Cardi B and Offset Split: A Look Back at Their Years-Long Romance

+Cardi B and Offset Split: A Look Back at Their Romance and Marriage

 After three years of marriage, Cardi B and Offset are officially going their separate ways.